 Upon hearing about my latest culinary adventure, a friend asked, “Isn’t millet bird seed?”
 I conceded that birds do eat millet, however they consume millet with husks.
-Humans, on the other hand, eat hulled millet (that has to meet safety and hygiene standards) cooked into tasty concoctions like my latest 10-minute gluten-free whole grain waffle recipe!
+Humans, on the other hand, eat hulled millet (that has to meet safety and hygiene standards) cooked into tasty concoctions like my latest recipe for 10-Minute Gluten-Free Whole Grain Waffles!

 Millet belongs to the grass family and humans have consumed millet cereal for over 7,000 years!
 Millet tolerates higher growing temperatures and dry conditions, which makes it an important crop in many countries.
 I also discovered that the hulls of millet seeds are used as stuffing to manufacture pillows.

-About the Recipe: Gluten-Free Whole Grain Waffles in 10 minutes
+About the Recipe: 10-Minute Gluten-Free Whole Grain Waffles

 - 2 cups old fashioned rolled oats (use gluten free if desired)